microsoft/jacdac/services/gamepad.md

         y: i1.15 /
     }

-If the joystick is analog, the directional buttons should be "simulated", based on joystick position (`Left` is `{ x = -1, y = 0 }`, `Up` is `{ x = 0, y = -1}`).
+If the gamepad is analog, the directional buttons should be "simulated", based on gamepad position (`Left` is `{ x = -1, y = 0 }`, `Up` is `{ x = 0, y = -1}`).
-If the joystick is digital, then each direction will read as either `-1`, `0`, or `1` (in fixed representation).
+If the gamepad is digital, then each direction will read as either `-1`, `0`, or `1` (in fixed representation).
-The primary button on the joystick is `A`.
+The primary button on the gamepad is `A`.

     enum Variant : u8 {
         Thumb = 1